12mohaned/twitter/README.md

 - The commenting guidelines of the project adapts "Coding without comments" [philsophy](https://blog.codinghorror.com/coding-without-comments/), but since python is a dynamic language, functions were commented to show paramters type for the purpose of clarifying any ambiguity about paramters data type for fellow developers.
+- Please bear in mind that the UI is not complete, so some of the API's will not fully functional, since they depend on values from forms in UI.
 ## Diagrams
 ### Actor diagram